 My latest travel adventure continues in that lovely sandbox we call TheHate.
 Near the end of our adventure, we were afforded the opportunity to visit the capital city.
 TheHate City is the crown jewel of the country complete with royalty, exorbitant displays of wealth, and taxi drivers as terrifying as that one Uber driver that turned out to be a serial killer.
 I was lucky enough to take two trips to this gulf paradise on the edge of a country where Dune was likely filmed.

-I had done some online research after the experience with the scandalous shorts and read only that no bikinis are allowed in the waterpark.
+I had done some online research after the experience with the scandalous shorts and read that only that no bikinis are allowed in the waterpark.
 No problem!
-Before deployment I had purchased a swimdress that looked more fitting for a grandmother simply because I’m looking for aquatic fun and not a date while I’m overseas.
+Before deployment, I had purchased a swim dress that looked more fitting for a grandmother only because I’m looking for aquatic fun and not a date while I’m overseas.
 However, I severely underestimated the amount of acceptable skin for a woman in a predominantly Muslim country.
 In addition to arms and calves exposed, I also had several large tattoos on display.
 As I exited the changing room, it felt like a laser focus was trying to melt me into the hot asphalt.
 As we made our way through the park, the blatant stares were so bad that the Spartans were commenting on the possibility of a stoning.
 Deciding to be unapologetically American, I held my head high and owned the majestic creature that I am.
-Several of us waded knee deep into the ocean, just to feel the waves.
-Unfortunately, the tide was coming in and the amount of trash floating in the water reminded us that we were still in TheHate.
+Several of us waded knee-deep into the ocean, just to feel the waves.
+Unfortunately, the tide was coming in, and the amount of trash floating in the water reminded us that we were still in TheHate.
 For such a wealthy country, you’d think their waste disposal would involve more than simply dumping it in the desert.
-Jokes about sharks ran the Spartans out of the water and I followed, fearing floating plastic more than any sea life foolish enough to swim in these ruined waves.
+Jokes about sharks ran the Spartans out of the water, and I followed, fearing floating plastic more than any sea life foolish enough to swim in these ruined waves.